Kernel Development Learning Pipeline

 - you need to explicitly call the

-system call to terminate your program (trying to return from _start
+exit system call to terminate your program (trying to return from _start will segfault)

 - You explicitly invoke the system calls by following the conventions of the linux syscall ABI (application binary interface)